-Not being the best, it’s another way of displaying a popup when a user shows an act of leaving your website.
+Not being the best, it’s another way of displaying a popup at the time when a user switches the tab, which is considered an act of leaving a site.
 Some companies like Privy offer the tab-switch trigger to display a popup.

-The idle timeout trigger is another way to make popups appear on mobile when a visitor doesn’t show any action for some time.
-You set a time, and when visitors have been inactive for the determined time, the popup will appear.
+The idle timeout trigger is another way to make popups appear on mobile devices when a visitor doesn’t show any action for some time.
+You set a time, and when the visitor has been inactive for the determined time, the popup appears.

 JS triggered popups use the visitor’s mouse clicks on a selected JS element to display a popup.
 This technique is a great way to let your visitors focus on the site content, and a popup appears only with visitors’ consent without hurting the mobile experience.

-- Read the article to learn how the JS trigger works.
+- Read the article to learn how to activate JS Trigger on Popup campaigns.